hansbuehler/cdxbasics/README.md

     subdir = SubDir("my_directory", "~")  # relative to home directory

-Change the extension to <tt>bin</tt>
+Change the extension to `bin`

     subdir = SubDir("~/my_directory;*.bin")
     subdir = SubDir("~/my_directory", ext="bin")
     subdir = SubDir("my_directory", "~", ext="bin")

-You can also use the <tt>()</tt> operator to generate sub directories.
+You can also use the `()` operator to generate sub directories.
 This operator is overloaded: for a single argument, it creates a relative sub-directory:

     parent = SubDir("~/parent")
     subdir = parent("subdir")

-Be aware that when the operator <tt>()</tt> is called with two arguments, then it reads files; see below.
+Be aware that when the operator `()` is called with two arguments, then it reads files; see below.

-You can obtain a list of all sub directories in a directory by using <tt>subDirs()</tt>.
+You can obtain a list of all sub directories in a directory by using `subDirs()`.

 #### I/O
 ##### Reading